 Cook potatoes in boiling water until done, about 15 – 20 minutes.
 Drain and mash, add butter and enough milk to smooth them out.
 Salt to taste.

 In a pan, brown ground beef, drain.
-Add onion and carroits and cook until translucent.
+Add onion and carrots and cook until onion becomes translucent.
 Add herbs, salt and pepper and Worcestershire sauce to taste.
 Cook an additional two to three minutes.
 Mix in peas.

 Spread meat mixture into the bottom of a casserole, top with mashed potatoes.
 Bake at 350 degrees for 20 to 30 minutes.
 Sprinkle with Swiss cheese during the last 10 minutes of baking.
 If you’d like the top browned, turn on the broiler for a few minutes.